AxonIQ/console-framework-client/.github/ISSUE_TEMPLATE.md

 <!--
-Thanks for taking the time to draft up an issue for Inspector Axon Connector!
+Thanks for taking the time to draft up an issue for AxonIQ Console Framework Client!
 Prior to starting off, please read the following:

 ## Usage Questions

-If you are having difficulty using Inspector Axon Connector, please consider checking Axon's Reference Guide first if it answers your question: https://docs.axoniq.io
+If you are having difficulty using AxonIQ Console Framework Client, please consider checking Axon's Reference Guide first if it answers your question: https://docs.axoniq.io

 When the Reference Guide does not cover the specific question you have, take the following into account: